-Had the Zodiac Killer set aside three portions of shirt to send, it is highly unlikely he would want to be sitting on incriminating evidence for too long and after the murder of Paul Stine in Presidio Heights on October 11th 1969 he would mail his three portions of shirt with his next three correspondences.
-His first being the October 13th letter, just two days after the murder, his next letters were postmarked within one day of each other, so he sent the second portion with these and the final piece was mailed with the Melvin Belli Letter on December 20th 1969.
-What he didn't do however, was mail a piece of shirt with the Fairfield Letter on December 16th, four days before the Melvin Belli Letter, why, because it was a fake Zodiac letter, not mailed by the killer.
-This is not conclusive, but other features of the Fairfield Letter, suggest this correspondence was mailed by an impostor, who knew little about the mind of the real serial killer.
+Had the Zodiac Killer set aside three portions of shirt to send, it is highly unlikely he would want to be sitting on incriminating evidence for too long - and after the murder of Paul Stine in Presidio Heights on October 11th 1969 he would mail his three portions of shirt with his next three correspondences.
+His first being the October 13th letter, just two days after the murder, his next letters were postmarked within one day of each other, so he sent the second portion with these, with the final piece being mailed with the Melvin Belli Letter on December 20th 1969.
+What he didn't do however, was mail a piece of shirt with the Fairfield Letter on December 16th, four days before the Melvin Belli Letter.

-It is widely acknowledged that two pieces of Paul Stine's shirt were sent, firstly to the San Francisco Chronicle on October 13th 1969, just two days after his murder and secondly on December 20th 1969 to the home residence of prominent attorney Melvin Belli, but it was likely a third piece was sent along with the '340 Cipher and Dripping Pen Card' on November 8th 1969 or Bus Bomb Letter a day later, outlined in two articles written by the San Francisco Chronicle and mentioned in a Youtube documentary.
-Anyone can believe in mistakes, but the wording in the Chronicle is specific, to say the least and the mailing of three portions of Paul Stine's shirt makes perfect sense, from photographs of the shirt on the Zodiac Killer Facts site marked A, B and C.
+It is widely acknowledged that two pieces of Paul Stine's shirt were sent - firstly to the San Francisco Chronicle on October 13th 1969, just two days after his murder and secondly on December 20th 1969 to the home residence of prominent attorney Melvin Belli - but a third piece was mailed along with the Bus Bomb Letter on November 9th 1969, outlined in two articles written by the San Francisco Chronicle and mentioned in a Youtube documentary.
+Anyone can believe in mistakes, but the wording in the Chronicle is specific.
+Additionally, the mailing of three portions of Paul Stine's shirt makes perfect sense, as shown in photographs of the shirt on the Zodiac Killer Facts website, marked A, B and C.

 Here is an excerpt from the FBI files (Zodiac 5 page 46/249), clearly showing three shirt pieces were mailed.